kata198/indexedredis/README.rst

 There are several methods not documented here.

-See https://raw.githubusercontent.com/kata198/indexedredis/master/IndexedRedis.html#IndexedRedisQuery for full documentation
+See `This Page <http://htmlpreview.github.io/?https://github.com/kata198/indexedredis/blob/master/IndexedRedis.html#IndexedRedisQuery>`_ for full documentation